I also have a poor pencil grip and I coped fine!

 We are not trying to create perfect children, but we do want to help them to have the best chance at doing well in their lives.
 And while we may not be able to "cure" children with poor fine motor skills, or make them have a perfect pencil grip, we can help them to be as functional as possible.

 If occupational therapy is too expensive, why not try some of the Fine Motor Activities that I suggest on this site?
-The hand exercises and finger exercises are really great for helping to get those hand muscles working together well.
+Or buy my inexpensive Fine Motor Activities Ebook for an accessible and comprehensive way to help your child at home.

 I hope this helps you!